Slope represents the rate of change of elevation for each digital elevation model (DEM) cell. It's the first derivative of a DEM.

 Pixel Size Power accounts for the altitude changes (or scale) as the viewer zooms in and out on the map display.
 It is the exponent applied to the pixel size term in the equation that controls the rate at which the Z Factor changes to avoid significant loss of relief.

-This parameter is only valid when the Scaling type is Adjusted.
+This parameter is only valid when the Scaling type is Scaled.
 The default value is 0.664.

 |Pixel Size Factor|